 The City will provide business owners support to transition to the effective Plastic Bag Tax.
 The City will make available, point-of-sale graphics, flyers, and template language on this website that businesses can use to communicate to its customers regarding the upcoming tax.
 To request printed resources, please complete the Plastic Bag Tax Support form.

 Understanding and incorporating stakeholder feedback is an important element in the development of the City's ordinance.
 The City started discussions with the public regarding plastic bags since 2017, as part of the development and adoption of the City's 20-year WasteSmart Strategic Plan and the Environmental Action Plan (EAP).
 It was identified through the years of stakeholder engagement, the desire from the public to see less environmental impact of plastic bags.
 A short-term action item was included in the final adopted WasteSmart and EAP plans, along with including the support for plastic bag levy in the 2019 and 2020 Legislative Packages.
 A virtual information session was held on September 8, 2021 which included an opportunity for stakeholders to provide questions and feedback.
 A public hearing on the Plastic Bag Tax also took place on September 18, 2021.

 Engagement with the Regulated Entities

 In partnership with the Waste Board, the City sent a letter to approximately 115 grocery stores, drug stores, and convenience stores requesting feedback from impacted regulated communities.
-Feedback was requested regarding current plastic bag practices, what they anticipate as challenges with implementation of a plastic bag tax, and what resources would be helpful to communicate the plastic bag fee to their customers and staff.
-Additional letters were sent to the regulated entities to notify retailers on the virtual information session on September 8, 2021.
+Feedback was requested regarding current plastic bag practices, what they anticipate as challenges with the implementation of a plastic bag tax, and what resources would be helpful to communicate the plastic bag fee to their customers and staff.
+Additional letters were sent to the regulated entities to notify retailers of the virtual information session on September 8, 2021.